jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 The **jf rt transfer-config** command transfers all the config entities (users, groups, projects, repositories and more) from the source to the target instance.
 While doing so, the existing configuration on the target is deleted and replaced with the new configuration from the source.
 If you'd like to transfer the projects and repositories from multiple source instances to a single target instance, while preserving the existing configuration on the target, follow the below steps.

-:::Note
+---
+**Note**

-These steps trigger the transfer of the projects and repositories only.
+> These steps trigger the transfer of the projects and repositories only.
 Other configuration entities like users are currently not supported.
+---

 1. Ensure that you have admin access tokens for both the source and target instances.
 You'll have to use an admin access token and not an Admin username and password.